Cuban Link: 2007-2011: Spanish album, Bang Bang Boogie formation

 In 2007, Cuban started working on his first spanish album, Hijo De La Calle, starting off by releasing the song "Nos Tienen Miedo" which is a diss song towards rapper Pitbull and Cuban's former protege Don Dinero.
 The song featured several other rappers of Latin descent.
 During the process, Cuban recorded songs with Poe Rilla, Zaturno, Melymel, Temperamento, MC Ceja and many other artists.
 He released various Spanish singles such as "Nos Tienen Miedo", "Nos Tienen Miedo 2", "Libertad" and "Loco Callejero".

 In late 2007 or early '08, Cuban joined the underground hip hop group Bang Bang Boogie, which consisted of him, Mysonne, Lord Tariq, Hocus 45th and S-One.
 The group was created mainly to bring The Bronx back to the forefront, bringing awareness to the Bronx neighborhoods.
 The group released two mixtapes in 2008 but disbanded in 2010 due to Hocus and S-One being falsely incarcerated and also due to the group and a lack of mainstream support without major label backing, which made it hard to gain national recognition.
 The remaining members went on to focus on their solo careers.
-Cuban eventually released his mixtape Chain Gang Bully in 2011 but never released his Spanish LP.
+Cuban eventually released his mixtape Chain Gang Bully in 2011 and a follow-up Chain Gang Bully 2 in 2012 but never released his Spanish LP.